mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 ##### NOTES.txt
-The NOTES.txt file in a Helm chart provides helpful information or instructions to the user after the chart is installed.
-When a Helm chart is successfully deployed, the contents of NOTES.txt are displayed in the output.
+The NOTES.txt file in a Helm chart provides helpful information or instructions for the user after installation.
+When a Helm chart is successfully deployed, the contents of NOTES.txt will be displayed in the output.

 {{< collapse openByDefault=true summary="charts/myapi/templates/NOTES.txt" >}}
 ```go